-- instruction for BSA scuba programs must be conducted by professionals certified by a recognized agency, additional agency-specific, age-related restrictions, and protocols apply to students under 15 years of age. - I. Scouts BSA members, Sea Scouts, and Venturers may participate in recreational group dives as unit, district, or council activities, provided such dives are consistent with their certifications and are under direct, on-site supervision of a responsible adult currently certified as a diversater, assistant instructor, or higher rating from a recognized agency.
-All such activities must meet all requirements of the scuba policy in the Guide to Safe Scouting. - J. The diverse or instructor supervising a recreational dive by a BSA group must implement the following policies for all divers under 15 years of age, as well as any additional junior diver restrictions and protocols adopted by that person's certifying agency: - Depths are limited to 40 feet for divers under 12 years of age and to 60 feet for divers 12 to 14 years of age. - Each diver under 15 years of age must have an adult buddy certified as an open-water diver who is either the junior diver's parent or an adult approved by the parent. - Additional divermasters or instructors must be present to maintain a ratio of one trained supervisor to four buddy pairs (eight divers) containing no more than four divers under 15 years of age. - K. All scuba participants must submit a current (within one year) BSA Annual Health and Medical Record.
-In addition, all scuba participants taking scuba certification courses while attending a scuba program must submit a current (within one year) medical statement approved by the Recreational Scuba Training Council (RSTC).
-Each scuba training agency recognized by the BSA requires a specific health history form prior to enrollment in a certification program.
-The BSA requires review and approval of the completed form by a physician even if the scuba agency itself does not require physician approval.
-Various risk factors identified on the forms may exclude a person from scuba training, either temporarily or permanently.
-Risk factors include but are not limited to ear and sinus problems, recent surgery, spontaneous pneumothorax, asthma or reactive airway disease (RAD), seizure disorders, diabetes, leukemia, sickle-cell disorder, pregnancy, panic disorders, and active psychosis. - L. The diversater or instructor supervising the program must review the BSA annual health and medical record and the RSTC Diver Medical Participant
+- 1. Youth members in Cub Scouting, including Webelos Scouts, are not authorized to use scuba in any activity. - 2.
+Youth members in Scouts BSA, Venturing, and Sea Scouting may participate in the introductory Scuba BSA program and may obtain scuba certification as conducted by recognized agencies appropriate to their age.
+Recreational dives are allowed at a camp or council event provided such dives are consistent with their current level of certification and are under the direct, on-site supervision of a responsible adult currently certified as a diversater, assistant instructor, or higher rating from a recognized agency.
+All such activities must meet all requirements of the Scuba Policy in the Guide to Safe Scouting. - 3.
+Standards of the recognized scuba agencies require students for open-water certification programs to be at least 15 years of age but allow special certification programs for younger students.
+Because all instruction for BSA scuba programs must be conducted by professionals certified by a recognized agency, additional agencyspecific, age-related restrictions, and protocols apply to students under 15 years of age. - 4.
+The diversater or instructor supervising a recreational dive by a BSA group must implement the following policies for all divers under 15 years of age, as well as any additional junior diver restrictions and protocols adopted by that person's certifying agency: - a.
+Depths are limited to 40 feet for divers under 12 years of age and to 60 feet for divers 12 to 14 years of age. - b.
+Each diver under 15 years of age must have an adult buddy certified as an open-water diver who is either the junior diver's parent or an adult approved by the parent. - c.
+Additional diversers or instructors must be present to maintain a ratio of one trained supervisor to four buddy pairs (eight divers) containing no more than four divers under 15 years of age.